FutureGamer25/Deltarune-Engine/Deltarune Engine/notes/README/README.txt

 State Machines
 ========================================
 To create a state machine, you must define your states as structs.

-The properties the structs can have are:
+These structs can have an arbitrary shape, but recommended properties could include:
 - enter
 - leave
 - step